Fehiroh/Scaled_unemployment_county_map/README.md

  https://hifld-geoplatform.opendata.arcgis.com/datasets/us-county-boundaries,
  and was unzipped using 7zip.
 ## The CSV
- the csv was obtained from the United States Department of Agriculture Economic Research Service at: https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/ specifically, it's entitled "Unemployment and median household income for the U.S., States, and counties, 2000-19" and is downloadable as an xlsx.
+ The csv was obtained from the United States Department of Agriculture Economic Research Service at: https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/ specifically, it's entitled "Unemployment and median household income for the U.S., States, and counties, 2000-19" and is downloadable as an xlsx.
 Prior to any scripting, the xlsx was converted to a csv manually using some excel hotkeys.